Glen E. Peart with toy on the farm |

 We worked a half-day on Saturdays,

-locked the shop at noon and drove in his truck to the farm market.
+locked the shop at noon and drove

 That truck was a red International pickup, his right hand working